Music NKY

 Gifts - Guitar Accessories/Essentials

-• carrying case or bag
+• a case or bag

 • a comfortable strap

-• a digital tuner
+• a digital tuner (there are free iphone apps)

 • spare strings and some picks